 There is something to be said about the best teacher you’ve ever had.
-These are the teachers that we sit around and reminisce about.
+These are the teachers that we sit around and reminisce about with friends.
 We talk about how they still influence us to this day.
 We also discuss how they made us feel and how much we enjoyed being in his or her class.
 But… I’m not here to talk about the best teacher I ever had.
 I am here to talk about the worst teacher I’ve ever had.
 I feel like we don’t talk about the bad ones enough and we can’t possibly learn the valuable lessons we need to learn from them.
 Today I logged back onto my teacher Twitter and was scrolling through my feed.
 I’m getting ready to gear up for back to school and, to quote High School Musical, am trying to “get my head in the game.”
 The scrolling was lovely until suddenly, the worst teacher I have ever had popped up in a tweet written by a highly respected teaching counsel!
-I was so angry I started yelling about it to my shocked friend sitting next to me.
+I was so angry.
+I started yelling about it to my shocked friend sitting next to me.
 What is she doing on Twitter?
 Why is she being retweeted by such a credible organization?
 What is she up to now?
-Horrible thoughts of Freshman English started flooding into my memory and I couldn’t handle the rage I was feeling towards this woman.
+Horrible thoughts of Freshman English started flooding into my memory, and I couldn’t handle the rage I was feeling towards this woman.
 So, you are probably wondering, what made her so bad?
 What are the lessons I needed to learn from her?

 6 Reasons Why

 - She didn’t give second chances.
-When I had to turn in my first official essay I made a stupid, simple mistake.
+When I had to turn in my first official essay, I made a stupid, simple mistake.
 Somehow, I stapled the pages in the wrong order and didn’t catch it before I turned it in.
 When I was in period 3 Spanish someone who had just come from English told me that my name was on the chalkboard.
 All day I was freaking out and trying to figure out why.
-I struggled all day, do I go in and ask her about it or do I just wait?
+I struggled all day, do I go in and ask her about it or do I wait?
 Will she be mad that I already found out before class?
 What is going to happen?
 Is she going to address it in front of the whole class?
 I decided to wait and stressed out all day long.
-She pointed out that my name was on the board to the whole class and then told me we would talk about it afterward.
-When I found out it was because my essay was stapled in the wrong order, I was so relieved.
-When I found out she couldn’t read it due to this mistake and I was going to get a zero, I was devastated.
+She pointed out that my name was on the board to the entire class and then told me we would talk about it afterward.
+When I found out it was because my essay got stapled in the wrong order, I was so relieved.
+When I found out she couldn’t read it due to this mistake, and I was going to get a zero, I was devastated.

 I got mine out and waited, terrified about the game we were about to play.
 I didn’t know what was coming, but I was shaking.
-Turns out, she was going to call on each girl in the class (I went to an all girls high school) and each girl was going to say three literature terms that she found in the scene.
-She would call on each girl in a random order.
-She started by calling on the smartest girls in the class, I knew they were the smartest because she repeatedly told us.
+It turns out, she was going to call on each girl in the class (I went to an all-girls high school) and each girl was going to say three literature terms that she found in the scene.
+She would call on each girl in random order.
+She started by calling on the smartest girls in the class; I knew they were the brightest because she repeatedly told us.
 They had it easy.
 I followed along in my book, marking off the ones that were said.
 Quickly, I realized that I was going to be one of the last students called on.
 I started to panic and felt like crying.
 I waited and waited, and the number of literature terms left in Act III was growing smaller and smaller.
 When I got called on, I only had two literature terms left – unacceptable.
-I said the two that weren’t stated yet, feeling very badly for the other girl who was left standing.
-Then, I said one that was already said hoping that she wouldn’t remember.
+I said the two that weren’t stated yet, feeling very poorly for the other girl who was left standing.
+Then, I told one that was mentioned, hoping that she wouldn’t remember.
 She remembered.
 I stood up and turned the pages of my book frantically with her yelling at me again.
 I couldn’t find a new one.
-She told me I was worthless and I should sit down.
-I sat down, so ashamed of this failure, humiliated in front of my friends and I felt their pitied looks in my direction.
+She told me I was worthless, and I should sit down.
+I sat down, so ashamed of this failure, humiliated in front of my friends, and I felt their pitied looks in my direction.
 The girl after me didn’t have any left.
 She allowed one of the smart girls to stand up and help her out.

 - Her grading was harsh and unreasonable.
 You already know that she couldn’t give me a grade on a paper because it was stapled in the wrong order.
 She also failed most every student, except those favorite few, and when we failed, we failed hard.
 I frequently would receive 30% on essays I had worked so hard on.
 At one point in the year, she decided to “be kind” (her words, not mine) and give all students a 50% for at least trying.
-That means that I was guaranteed an F to start with.
-And that means that I got a 50% on every essay I turned in.
+That means that I was guaranteed an F. And that means that I got a 50% on every essay I turned in.
 At the end of a quarter, we would sit down and negotiate our grade.
 One by one, we would go up and have conversations about the letter we deserved on our report cards and the letter we earned in class.
-I had always earned an F and I said I deserved a D. One time she said maybe I could have earned a C but she felt like a D was better.
+I had always earned an F, and I said I deserved a D. One time she said maybe I could have earned a C, but she felt like a D was better.
 So, I got straight Ds in Freshman English and was shocked when I went into Sophomore English and got much better grades.

 6 Lessons Learned